Château de Vincennes: Late 19th – military base and public park

-During the Restoration and the July Monarchy, in the first half of the 19th century, the chateau and park were used by military, particularly the artillery; an artillery school was opened there in 1826.
+During the Restoration and the July Monarchy, in the first half of the 19th century, the château and park were used by military, particularly the artillery; an artillery school was opened there in 1826.
 The surrounding park was used for military exercises and as a firing range.
 In the first part of the 19th century three separate forts were constructed within the park to serve as part of the defences of the city.
 In the mid-century, the separate forts were connected together into one very large military complex.
-The buildings of the chateau itself and its surroundings were the park as part of the new fortifications of the city.
+The buildings of the château itself and its surroundings were the park as part of the new fortifications of the city.
 Some parts of the medieval complexes were modified to fit into the new defensive plan.

-Under Napoleon III, the Sainte-Chapelle de Vincennes was declared an historical landmark, and in 1854 restoration of the chapel was begun by Eugene Viollet-le-Duc.The keep of the chateau was given landmark status in 1913, though restoration did not begin until after the First World War.
+Under Napoleon III, the Sainte-Chapelle de Vincennes was declared an historical landmark, and in 1854 restoration of the chapel was begun by Eugene Viollet-le-Duc.
+The keep of the château was given landmark status in 1913, though restoration did not begin until after the First World War.